-RAID (Redundant Array of Independent Disks) was developed to meet the three crucial challenges of modern data storage needs.
+RAID (Redundant Array of Independent Disks) was developed to meet three crucial challenges of modern data storage needs:

 Below are the unique features of the software: